 The Conference provides an excellent opportunity for sharing knowledge through presentations.
 The Conference plans to accept submittals for oral presentation and for poster presentation.
 Please refer to the schedule presented below for information relating to important dates for the submittal and review process.

 An initial abstract of each presentation, either oral or poster, must be submitted for review and acceptance.
-Upon acceptance of an abstract, an extended abstract will be required.
-Upon review, an extended abstract may be determined to require additional editing and/or modification before final publication; therefore, a final extended abstract may be required.
+Upon acceptance of an abstract, an expanded abstract will be required.
+Upon review, an expanded abstract may be determined to require additional editing and/or modification before final publication; therefore, a final expanded abstract may be required.
 Such editing may be performed by technical editors associated with the Conference, or the abstract may be returned to the author(s) for incorporation of reviewer comments.
-If an extended abstract is determined to be completely acceptable for publication, no final version will be required.
-Please note that extended abstracts are required for all presentations — oral or poster — made at the Conference.
+If an expanded abstract is determined to be completely acceptable for publication, no final version will be required.
+Please note that expanded abstracts are required for all presentations — oral or poster — made at the Conference.

 The actual presentation materials, for either oral or poster presentations, will not be submitted for review or approval.

-Extended abstracts shall be submitted as Portable Document Format (.pdf) computer files.
-The extended abstract within the file shall be "camera-ready"; that is, it shall be complete, properly formatted, and ready in all respects to be directly included in the published abstract compilation.
-Each extended abstract shall be constructed/formatted in strict accordance with a specified template that will be available for download from this website.
-Extended abstracts shall not exceed 4 pages in length.
-Please see the Submittal of Documents section below for instructions for submitting extended abstract files.
+Expanded abstracts shall be submitted as Portable Document Format (.pdf) computer files.
+The expanded abstract within the file shall be "camera-ready"; that is, it shall be complete, properly formatted, and ready in all respects to be directly included in the published abstract compilation.
+Each expanded abstract shall be constructed/formatted in strict accordance with a specified template that is available for download from this website (see below).
+Expanded abstracts, including all references and illustrations, shall not exceed 4 pages in length, and the abstract file shall not be larger than 10MB.
+Please see the Submittal of Documents section below for instructions for submitting expanded abstract files.